 The Wall Mount Base must be installed first.
 Starting at the floor, install the longest Base section first, followed by the next longest section, etc. Make sure that the Base is aligned with the centerline of the header and perpendicular to the floor.
-The Striker is then installed by sliding it over the Base (the flanges of the Striker should be outside the flanges of the Base).
-Use the pre-drilled holes in the Striker profile as a guide to drill holes in the Base, and then use screws to attach the Striker to the Base.
-If multiple sections are provided, use the same method as for Recessed Strikers (longest section at the bottom, cap nearest the top).
+To then install a Striker section, slide it over the Base, and use self-tapping screws to fasten the Striker to the Base via the pre-drilled holes in the Striker profile.
+If multiple sections are provided, install the sections in the same order as given for Recessed Strikers (cap with triangular cutout at the bottom, cap without the cutout nearest the top).